-Hopefully, you’ll have a dark, country sky for today’s view.
-If so, you might catch a glimpse of the constellation Ophiuchus the Serpent Bearer.
+Hopefully, you’ll have a dark, country sky to see the constellation Ophiuchus the Serpent Bearer.
 Its head is marked by the star Rasalhague.

 Practiced sky watchers look for Ophiuchus to the north of the more prominent constellation Scorpius the Scorpion.
-As seen from mid-northern latitudes, though, Scorpius won’t completely rise into the sky until rather late evening.
+As seen from mid-northern latitudes, though – in mid-June – Scorpius won’t completely rise into the sky until rather late evening.
 With an unobstructed view to the southeast, you should be able to catch Antares, the Scorpion’s bright ruddy star, by nightfall or early evening.

 Ophiuchus is the constellation that astrologers forgot.
 The sun lies within its boundaries for a few weeks each year, from about November 30 to December 18.
 Many people are born between these dates, of course, yet no one ever claims to be “an Ophiuchus.”